devjerry0/sane-contractions/README.md

 - Clear contributing guidelines

 ## Why "sane-contractions"?

+**This is an enhanced fork of the original [contractions](https://github.com/kootenpv/contractions) library by Pascal van Kooten, with improvements in performance, testing, type safety, and maintainability.**

 The original library is excellent but has been unmaintained since 2021.
 This fork provides:
 - Active maintenance